MikolaLvivUA/article-on-koa/README.md

 The little test api for create articles by user

 ## Setup API
-for start API you need make sure you run Mongo on your local machine , go to the api directory and write this command
+for first create your own .env file, look at env.example for start API you need make sure you run Mongo on your local machine , go to the api directory and write this command
 ```
 $ npm install